What Do You Need to Know About Hepatitis C and Your New Baby?

 Is there anything I need to do differently for my baby?

-Your baby should have all of his or her routine shots, including shots for hepatitis B and hepatitis A to help prevent other infections that can make your baby sick.
+Your baby should have all of their routine shots, including shots for hepatitis B and hepatitis A to help prevent other infections that can make your baby sick.
 Hepatitis C is spread mainly by contact with infected blood.

 Even if your baby has hepatitis C, it is very unlikely that your baby could spread the infection to others.